Maastricht: By bus

 Regular bus lines connect the city centre, outer areas, business districts and railway stations.
 The regional Arriva bus network extends to most parts of South Limburg and Aachen (Germany).
 Regional buses by De Lijn connect Maastricht with Hasselt, Tongeren and Maasmechelen, and one bus connects Maastricht with Liège, operated by TEC.
 Various bus companies such as Flixbus and Eurolines provide intercity bus services from Maastricht to many European destinations.

 By air

 Maastricht is served by the nearby Maastricht Aachen Airport (IATA: MST, ICAO: EHBK), in nearby Beek, and it is informally referred to by that name.
 The airport is located about 10 km north of the city centre.
-The airport is served by Corendon Dutch Airlines and Ryanair which operate scheduled flights to destinations around the Mediterranean, the Canary Islands, North-Africa and also London Stansted Airport from March 2022.
-There are also charter flights to Lourdes which are operated by Enter Air.
+The airport is primarily served by low-cost airline Wizz Air.
+The nearest airports are both located in nearby Germany which are Düsseldorf Airport, located 112 km north east and Cologne Bonn Airport, located 117 km east of Maastricht.
+However, residents in the city also use Amsterdam Schiphol Airport as an international hub.
+The airport is located 217 km north west of the city.